 The original rectory was located between the church and the school.
 When the new school was built in 1929, the rectory became the Sisters convent and a new rectory was built east of the church.
 The convent was moved to a new location in 1991.
 It now serves as housing for indigent families.

-Since 2001 we have had five pastors, three of whom were international priests, Father Charles Nabwana from Africa and Father Cheriyan Thomas from India.
-Our current pastor, Father G. Valentine Joseph is from India and came to us in August 2010.
+Since 2001 we have had six pastors, four of whom were international priests, Father Charles Nabwana from Africa, Father Cheriyan Thomas from India, Father G. Valentine Joseph from India and our current pastor, Father Antony Arokiyam, who is also from India.

 Our church is very visible in our community.
 Each year for the past 25 years we have held a large Fall Festival whose success we owe in a large part to the support of the whole community.
 The community is also responsible for the success of our Hunters Night Out, which supports our schools athletic program.
 The Community Sharing Pantry got its beginning in a corner of Reardon Hall.
 We are very active in the Mauston Ministerial Association.
 We deliver Meals on Wheels to the home-bound two months of each year.